allenday/bp-markdown/readme.txt

-=== BuddyBoss Markdown ===
+=== BP Markdown ===
-Contributors: [Your WordPress.org username]
+Contributors: your-username
-Donate link: [Your donation link]
-Tags: buddyboss, markdown, editor, activity, comments Requires at least: 5.0
+Tags: buddypress, buddyboss, markdown, content, formatting Requires at least: 5.0
-Tested up to: [Latest WordPress version]
+Tested up to: 6.4
+Requires PHP: 7.4
 Stable tag: 0.1.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Adds Markdown support for BuddyBoss Platform content (activities, comments, etc.).
+Adds Markdown support for BuddyPress/BuddyBoss Platform content (activities, comments, etc.).

 == Description ==

-This plugin enables Markdown editing for various content types within the BuddyBoss Platform, allowing users to format their posts and comments using the simple and intuitive Markdown syntax.
+BP Markdown enables Markdown formatting for BuddyPress and BuddyBoss Platform content, allowing users to write rich-formatted content using simple Markdown syntax.

-It leverages the power of the PHP Markdown Extra library for robust Markdown parsing.

-Currently supported content types:

-*   BuddyBoss Activity Updates
+**Features:**
+* Markdown support for activity updates
+* Server-side conversion from Markdown to HTML
+* Stores both original Markdown and rendered HTML
-*   BuddyBoss Activity Comments (coming soon)
+* Compatible with BuddyPress and BuddyBoss Platform

-Future support may include:

-*   BuddyBoss Forum Topics & Replies (if applicable)
+**Markdown Support Includes:**
+* Headers (# ## ###)
+* Bold and italic text
+* Lists (ordered and unordered)
+* Links and images
+* Code blocks and inline code
-*   Other BuddyBoss components
+* Tables
+* And more via Markdown Extra syntax

 == Installation ==

-1. Upload the `buddyboss-markdown` folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin files to the `/wp-content/plugins/bp-markdown` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Configure Markdown options via the plugin's settings page (if available in future versions).
+3. The plugin will automatically start converting Markdown content in BuddyPress/BuddyBoss activities.

 == Frequently Asked Questions ==

-= Does this conflict with Jetpack Markdown or bbPress Markdown? =
+= Does this work with BuddyBoss Platform? =

-This plugin is specifically designed for BuddyBoss.
-We will aim to provide options to manage potential overlaps, especially if your BuddyBoss site also uses bbPress for forums.
+Yes!
+This plugin is designed to work with both BuddyPress and BuddyBoss Platform.

 = What Markdown syntax is supported? =

-This plugin uses PHP Markdown Extra, which supports standard Markdown syntax plus additional features like tables, fenced code blocks, and more.
+The plugin uses PHP Markdown Extra, which supports standard Markdown plus additional features like tables, definition lists, footnotes, and more.

-== Screenshots ==

-1. (coming soon)
+= Is existing content affected? =

+No, existing content remains unchanged.
+Only new content written in Markdown will be processed.

 == Changelog ==

-= 0.1.0 - YYYY-MM-DD =
-* Initial release.
-* Basic support for BuddyBoss Activity Updates.

-== Upgrade Notice ==

 = 0.1.0 =
-Initial release.
+* Initial release
+* Markdown support for activity updates
+* Server-side Markdown to HTML conversion
+* Meta storage for original Markdown content